geoffreylitt/wildcard-onward-paper/paper.md

 With data-driven customization we aim to provide a gentler slope, by using direct manipulation for software customization.
 The data shown in the table view is the domain data from the original application.
 The user makes changes to the data by selecting areas of interest in the table, e.g. sorting/filtering by clicking the relevant column header, or adding annotations by clicking and typing on the relevant row.
 At every step, the user receives intermediate feedback, not only in the table view, but also in the original application, so it's clear whether they are making progress towards their desired result.
 These types of interactions are common in GUI applications, and Wildcard therefore seems to meet MacLean et al.’s goal: some one-click customizations are as easy as using the original application.
 Formulas introduce some additional complexity, but spreadsheets have demonstrated that formula programming is still accessible to many users, helped by the pure functional semantics and the visibility of intermediate results.

 One aspect of directness that we have chosen not to pursue in Wildcard is enabling customization in closer proximity to the original user interface elements, as explored by tools like Scotty [@eagan2011]—all customization occurs in a separate panel next to the original UI.
 While closer proximity might be helpful, we have found that augmenting the original UI with a distinct, additional representation provides a more consistent experience across all applications, and clearly shows what structured data is available to work with.
-We also emphasize the mapping between the representations by highlighting content in the original page, similiar to the way that browser developer tools highlight the currently selected element in the DOM inspector in the original page.
+We also emphasize the map ping between the representations by highlighting content in the original page, similiar to the way that browser developer tools highlight the currently selected element in the DOM inspector in the original page.

 Ainsworth et al. provide a helpful taxonomy of the value of multiple representations [@ainsworth1999].
 In their terms, Wildcard plays a _complementary role_ by supporting a _different set of tasks_ from the original application, while displaying _shared information_.
 Wildcard may also help construct _deeper understanding by subtraction_—by stripping away details and only showing the essential data in an interface, Wildcard encourages thinking of an application in terms of its core information, rather than the specific capabilities provided by the current user interface.
 In our anecdotal experience, we've often found that looking at a site's data in table format tends to spur new ideas for